Fu Xinqi: Career

 Upon his graduation in July 1947, Fu was hired by Tongji University as an assistant professor while also starting Chunshen Engineering Firm (春申工程事务所) with his classmates.
 He studied in Moscow in 1959.
 He taught at the university until his retirement in 1986, eventually rising to full professor.

 In 1958, Fu and his colleagues Dai Fudong and Wu Lusheng were appointed co-designers of the Meiling (梅岭) Guesthouse at the East Lake in Wuhan.
 Half way through the project, they were invited to watch a show with Mao Zedong, and were told that the guesthouse was Mao's personal villa in Wuhan.
 Mao spent much of his later years at Meiling.

 In 1981, Fu was appointed a director member of the National Architecture and Engineering Commission.
 He became a member emeritus after 1987.
-In 1983, he taught at Sanaʽa Engineering School, a Chinese foreign aid project in the Yemen Arab Republic.
+In 1983, he taught at Sanaa Engineering School, a Chinese foreign aid project in the Yemen Arab Republic.

 After retiring from his academic career in 1986, he started Shidai Architectural Design Company (时代建筑设计公司) with other professors and served as its chief architect.
 He was certified a Grade 1 architect by the national government.

 In 2003, Fu retired from his architectural firm and began to study guohua, which had always interested him owing to his father's influence.
 In 1955, he had donated his father's extensive art collection to Shandong Museum, including works by such famous artists as Zheng Xie.
 In July 2018, Liu Haisu Art Museum held Fu's personal exhibition to celebrate his 100th birthday (in East Asian age reckoning).
 His art works were published by Shanghai People's Art Publishing House that same year.

 Fu died on 26 April 2019 at Xinhua Hospital in Shanghai, at the age of 100.